Sustainability Pages

 - Simplification

-- High degree of advertising self-regulation
+- High degree of self-regulation in advertising

 More details on innovation and digital transformation can be found in the non-financial section of the Bank's Business and Management Report by clicking here.